ULHPC/ulhpc-docs/docs/data/transfer.md

 - `reconnect` allows the SSHFS client to automatically reconnect to server if connection is interrupted;
 - `dir_cache` enables or disables the directory cache which holds the names of directory entries (can be slow for mounted remote directories with many files).

+???info "Accessing SSHFS mounted files in Windows"
+    If you mount your files in WSL, you can access them in the Windows host (for instance to edit text files in a project with VSCode).
+To access the files add the option `allow_other`, which allows other users to access the data, including the default Widows user inside the WSL virtual machine.

+    The full command is:

+    ```console
+    sshfs iris-cluster: ~/ulhpc -o follow_symlinks,reconnect,dir_cache=no,allow_other
+    ```

+    Note that you will need to edit some configuration files in `/etc` to enable the use of `allow_other`.

 When you no longer need the mounted remote directory, you **must** unmount your remote file system:

 === "Linux"